Skip to main content

 Breaking the cycle starts with you

 “This pie is going straight to my thighs.”
 “It’s going to take forever to burn this off.”
 “I’m saving my calories for wine.”
 I’ve heard my aunts and cousins say stuff like this a hundred times during the holidays.
-It was passed down to them by their parents, and my young ears certainly picked up on the underlying messages: calories are bad, staying thin is the goal, food is the enemy, and any body part that jiggles is unacceptable.
+It was passed down to them by their parents, and my young ears certainly picked up on the underlying messages: Calories are bad, food is the enemy, and gaining weight is unacceptable.
 I’m now trying to interrupt these toxic patterns for myself and for younger generations.

 • DON’T talk about food over food.
 This is one of the simplest and most impactful boundaries you can set for your mental health and the health of your social group—see The Book of Boundaries for more.

 • DON’T talk about other people’s food choices.
-That also applies to comments about how much food is on someone’s plate or your perception of their appetite.
+That also applies to comments about how much food is on someone’s plate, your perception of their appetite, or the foods they chose (or passed on).

 • DON’T add morality or judgment to any food or drink.
-Avoid referring to items on your plate or anyone else’s as “good,” “bad,” “clean,” or “junk.”
+Avoid referring to items on your plate (or anyone else’s) as “good,” “bad,” “clean,” or “junk.”
+This also goes for labeling food as “super fatty,” “pure sugar,” or “a calorie bomb,” phrases often tied to body weight.

 • DON’T talk about your body or anyone else’s body.
 This is especially true if the comment is negative or disparaging, but it applies even if you think it’s complimentary (like “you look like you’ve lost weight”).
-Find something else to compliment.
+Find something else—anything else—to compliment.

 • DON’T reinforce diet culture.
-Avoid making comments about food “going to my thighs,” telling someone they’re “good” for passing on dessert, or commenting that you’ll “work this breakfast off” in the gym.
+Avoid making comments about food “going to my thighs,” telling someone they’re “good” for passing on dessert, laughing about “saving your calories” for dessert, or commenting that you’ll “work this breakfast off” in the gym.

 • DO lead by example.
+Use value-neutral language around food and your body.
 Proactively set clear, kind boundaries when conversation topics turn triggering or harmful.

-• DObe extra-cautious around children and teens.
+• DO be extra-cautious around children and teens.
 They’re the most impressionable, and the most likely to be harmed by the modeling of diet culture.
+You can help to shift their perception of food, calories, and their bodies with your own boundary language.
+“I trust my body to know when I’ve had enough.
+There is no need to comment on how much anyone is eating.”

 Sometimes even the people we love will say things about our bodies that make us anxious, unhappy, or insecure.
-Much like alcohol, setting limits around the kind of diet, weight, and body talk you will and will not be present for can be a necessity.
+Much like alcohol, setting limits around the kind of diet, weight, and body talk you will and will not be present for can be necessary.
 If you have a history of disordered eating, diet talk can be incredibly triggering and detrimental to your recovery.
-Even if you don’t have experience with disordered eating or body image issues (who, tho?), I don’t believe it’s healthy for anyone to bring up body weight or food choices, especially if those conversations happen over a meal.
-We get enough reminders that calories should be counted, smaller is better, and worth is tied to the scale just by existing in our culture—we don’t need to hear any more of it over a delicious dinner.
+Even if you don’t have experience with disordered eating or body image issues (who, tho?), I don’t believe it’s healthy for anyone to bring up body weight or food choices, especially over a meal.
+We get enough weight loss diet culture influence already—we don’t need to hear more of it over a delicious dinner with loved ones.

 Often, these types of potentially triggering conversations occur without anyone consciously choosing to bring them up; they’re ingrained in our social dynamics, especially in women.
-By clearly communicating your own limits here, you’ll not only preserve your healthy relationship with food and your body, but you’ll be helping others become more aware of how often they focus on calories, weight loss, or their bodies.
+By clearly communicating your own limits here, you’ll preserve your healthy relationship with food and your body, and help others become more aware of how often they focus on calories, weight loss, or their bodies.
 In fact, your boundaries here could very well be the first step toward helping your social groups find other ways to talk about food and health.

 Here’s an example of a script from this chapter, using my Green/Yellow/Red boundary framework: